 'Uranium particles' detected at undeclared site in Iran: IAEA

-The United Nations' nuclear watchdog has detected uranium particles at an undeclared site in Iran, it said in its latest report on the country's nuclear programme on Monday.
+The United Nations' nuclear watchdog said it had detected uranium particles at an undeclared site in Iran in its latest report on the country's nuclear programme issued on Monday.

 The particles are understood to be the product of uranium which has been mined and undergone initial processing, but not enriched.